PedroLourenco/MendeleyPaperReader_Gradle/README.md

 ## Testing

-Integration / Acceptance tests are written using cucumber/calabash-android and can be found features/, to run them:
+Integration/Acceptance tests are written using calabash-android and can be found features/, to run them:

-    $ calabash-android run "path_to_apk"
+    $ ./gradlew build calabashDebug

 ##  Downloads